Night at the Zoo (Sold out)

 Walk through ARTIS Zoo in the dark

 After the show, you can stroll through ARTIS Zoo in the dark.
-On clear evenings, a Planeteer will explain everything about the starry sky using a telescope and green lasers.
+On clear evenings, a Planeteer will explain everything about the starry sky using a green laser.
 You may even spot animals with night vision goggles.
 In the Small Mammal House you will discover which animals are active at night.
-Dutch-speaking storytellers will share the importance of the night, and a special Dutch-language audio tour lets you relax while walking through the park.
+Storytellers will share the importance of the night, and a special audio tour (also in English) lets you relax while walking through the park.

 Activities for the whole family